georgiee/angular-workshop-skipbo/docs/challenges/01-modules/challenge.md

 + Create a new service `game/services/player`
 + Import the `GameModule` into your application module.

-Now run the test `npm run test` and you will see plenty if failing tests, fix them by implementing them.
+Now run the `npm run test` to start the unit tests.
+You will see plenty of failing tests, fix them by implementing them.

 ![](failing-specs.png)

 *Watch out:☝️* <br> You may see `✔ 0 tests completed` on the first run.
-Just make a change and save on of your services.
+Just make a change and save one of your services.

 If you have to return a value double check the tests as they will tell you what to return.